The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: The convex geometry of Thurston metric spheres

 \subsection{Faces for measures of equal support}

 We first establish some new notation through the following lemma.

 \begin{lemma} Given a measured lamination $\lambda$ on $S$, let $|\lambda|$ denote its support geodesic lamination.
-The image, under $\iota_x$, of the set of projective measured laminations with support contained in $|\lambda|$ is a convex set, and there is a unique minimal face on $\mathbf S_x^*$ containing this convex set.
+The image, under $\iota_x$ for $x \in \teich(S)$, of the set of projective measured laminations whose supports are contained in $|\lambda|$ is a convex set, and there is a unique minimal face on $\mathbf S_x^*$ containing this convex set.
 We denote this face by $F_{|\lambda|}$. \end{lemma}